Recruitment Privacy Notice

 How long do we retain your personal information?

-If your application for employment is unsuccessful, we will hold your data on file for 5 months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, we will hold your data on file for 12 months from the date of submission.
 In case you provided us with your consent, we may retain the personal data for 24 months following the date of submission.
 Your information will be removed and destroyed following such periods of time.
-Special category personal data is deleted without undue delay after informing you about the rejection of your application.

 If your application for employment is successful, the personal data gathered during the recruitment process may be transferred to the Human Resources file (electronic and paper based) that we will create upon commencement of your employment with us and retain over the course of it.
 We will then provide you with a separate employment privacy notice that outlines our processing of your data as an employee of our Company, rather than an applicant.